musicrizz/Multiple-Context-GLFW/README.md

 # Multiple-Contex-GLFW-example
-Example using my utility MyContex to create Multiple contex with glfw3.
+Example using my utility MyContex to create Multiple OpenGL contex with glfw3.
 In this application I create 4 context with undecorated window and trasparent framebuffer.

 * Context 1 : Simple Trinagle